Ethanlloyd21/New-York-Times-Search/README.md

 Type in a key word in the search field.
 Specify how many records/ article, and year of search (optional).

 # Business Context
-Informatoin and data are the most strategic assests of an organization.
+Information and data are the most strategic assests of an organization.
 It is critical to harness accurate information for effective decision-making.
 Using google search will give un-reliable source thus, inaccurate information can affect performance on subsequent task.